marfarma/repo_man/README.md

     apache ALL=NOPASSWD: /bin/rm
     apache ALL=NOPASSWD: /bin/mv

+## Limitations

+Repo Man repositories, once created, can only be modified in certain ways:

+* If the name of the repository is changed, the repository will also be renamed on disk, and its path updated accordingly.
+* You cannot change the scm type of a repository once it's been created.
+This is way beyond the scope or ability of Repo Man.

 ## The API

 Repo Man exposes an API that can be accessed via Active Resource.
 See `/app/views/api/index.html.erb` for some examples.